eCrimeLabs/cratos-fastapi/README.md

 # Unit testing
 If commiting code to this project please ensure to run a unit test prior, to identify potential errors

+Pre-requisit
+copy the file "test.token.example" to "test.token" and insert a valid API token.

 *Standard Test*

 ```